ujr/jot/doc/jotlib.md

 is the time of last modification in seconds since the epoch.

 The **walkdir** function returns an iterator over the file tree starting at the given root path.
+See *walkdir.h* for details.